PRIVIC: A privacy-preserving method for incremental collection of location data: Proofs

 \section{Proofs}

 ~ \BAElastic* \begin{proof} Let $x,y\in\mathcal{X}$ be any true and reported location, respectively.
-Letting $\lambda$ to be the limiting channel generated by BA, to show that $\lambda$ is possesses an elastic distinguishability metric, we need to ensure that: \begin{enumerate} \item The probability of reporting $y$ to obfuscate $x$ given by $\lambda$ should be exponentially reducing w.r.t. the Euclidean distance between $x$ and $y$, staying consistent with the essence of geo-indistinguishability (the property captured by \eqref{eq:elasticprop1}). \item Under $\lambda$, the probability of reporting $y$ to obfuscate $x$ should be taking into account the mass around $y$, i.e., the more geo-spatially isolated $y$ is in the space, the less likely it should be to report it, as, ideally, we would like to have $x$ being reported amidst a crowd of other locations (the property captured by \eqref{eq:elasticprop2}). \end{enumerate}
+Letting $\hat{\mathcal{C}}_{\text{BA}}$ to be the limiting mechanism generated by BA, to show that $\hat{\mathcal{C}}_{\text{BA}}$ possesses an elastic distinguishability metric, we need to ensure that: \begin{enumerate} \item The probability of reporting $y$ to obfuscate $x$ given by $\hat{\mathcal{C}}_{\text{BA}}$ should be exponentially reducing w.r.t. the Euclidean distance between $x$ and $y$, staying consistent with the essence of geo-ind (the property captured by \eqref{eq:elasticprop1}). \item Under $\hat{\mathcal{C}}_{\text{BA}}$, the probability of reporting $y$ to obfuscate $x$ should be taking into account the mass of reported points around $y$, i.e., the more geo-spatially isolated (from other reported points) $y$ is in the space, the less likely it should be to report it, as, ideally, we would like to have $x$ being reported as a location amidst a crowd of other reported locations (the property captured by \eqref{eq:elasticprop2}). \end{enumerate}

-Let's simplify the notation and denote $\mathbb{P}[\lambda(x)=y]$ as $\mathbb{P}_{\lambda}[y|x]$ and let $q(y)$ be the probability mass of the observed location $y$.
-Hence, for being an elastic location-privacy mechanism, $\lambda$ should satisfy \eqref{eq:elasticprop1} and \eqref{eq:elasticprop2}, i.e., we must have:
+Let's simplify the notation and denote $\mathbb{P}[\hat{\mathcal{C}}_{\text{BA}}(x)=y]$ as $\mathbb{P}_{{\text{BA}}}[y|x]$ and let $q(y)$ be the probability mass of the observed location $y$.
+Hence, for being an elastic location-privacy mechanism, $\hat{\mathcal{C}}_{\text{BA}}$ should satisfy \eqref{eq:elasticprop1} and \eqref{eq:elasticprop2}, i.e., we must have:

-where $f(q(y))$ denotes the cumulative probability mass of the locations observed in a threshold area around $y$.

 Therefore, in order to satisfy \eqref{eq:BAelasticprop1} and \eqref{eq:BAelasticprop2}, it is sufficient to have: